the-technat/the-technat/content/posts/k8s_kubeadm.md

 ./get_helm.sh
 ```

-With those tools we can install cilium as a helm chart:
+With those tools we can install Cilium as a helm chart:

 ```
 helm repo add cilium https://helm.cilium.io/